Last updated 2019 04 25

-If women with children should be at home and not in jail, then the question remains why that should be so.
+The proposal is that women are not to be jailed for any crimes they commit.
+If criminal women with children should be at home and not in jail, then the question remains why that should be so.
 Perhaps the report justified the recommendation by arguing, based on the evidence the authors selected, that it is better for such women’s children to be brought up by women criminals than by the government or by the children’s fathers.

 How will that play out in a court of law, in a hearing in which it will be settled what is “in the best interest of the children”?

 Millions of anti-father decisions in child-custody cases were rationalized by asserting that they were in the best interest of the children.
 Still, although there is plenty of evidence that father-custody is almost always better and in the best interest of the children, it has not ever been established in any court of law that obligatorily awarding child custody to mothers is in the best interest of the children.

 The reality of the recommendation is that it comes after the fact and only establishes as a rule what is already being done with women criminals.
 Virtually all women criminals that should be serving time (94% in the US and 99% in Canada) are on the loose.
 All that will happen when the recommendation of the report is accepted (and that will most surely be not only in the U.K. but in all developed nations; the Canadian Elizabeth Fry society already made the same proposal that women not to be jailed for any crimes), then the remaining small proportion of women criminals who had the misfortune of being incarcerated will be let loose, too.

 Unites States: 16 Men for every woman (Note 1)